"

 To create violin plots in Jamovi, go to the Analyses tab, select Exploration, then Descriptives.

-- Under Plots, check Violin, Data, and Mean under Box plots.
+2. Under Plots, check Violin and Data under Box plots.

 TIP: You can create a boxplot with an overlaid violin plot to visualize the distribution, its shape, and any outliers, which is helpful for interval variables.